 .An Invocator for CC Commissioners, City of LV Council meetings, and CCSD Board Trustees.
 Graduate and Mentor-Hope for Prisoners ReEntry Program. , S.NV.
 Community Gang Taskforce Coordinator, and a CCDC METRO Volunteer Programs A National Day of Prayer event coordinator.
 Member of S. NV.
 Mental Health Coalition, Subcommittee member of CIT (Crisis Intervention Training), Jail Aftercare Program, Mental Health Court.
 LVMPD CIT Graduate 07, a Leadership & Resiliency Graduate, CLV CERT graduate, The 5 Critical Disciplines Certificate Graduate 2010.
 SNV Community Gang Taskforce GRT Handbook on Gangs Co-Instructor graduate.
 Courts Catalyzing Change member-Mental Health Sub-Chair, Faithbase subcommittee.Co-Founder ChallengeKADS Sports Association.
 4th degree Black Belt Taekwondo.
 Victoria is the founder of NAFD and has worked in education for over 20 yrs co-sponsored with CCSN Cont.
 Ed. program/ CCSN Welfare to Work programs 1995-97, UNLV division of Educational Outreach from 1997 to present.
 Completed Chaplains Academy in religious studies 2013.
 2015 Awarded Lifetime Achievement Recognition for her work from the NV State Governors Office, US Senatorial, US House of Representatives, US House of Congress, and partnered organizations.

-MOFM Board /Chaplains AB Alternate: Chaplain Joshua Campe: Basic /Special Events/ MOFM Prod Technician Joshua is the Ministry Video/Livestream tech, productions and founder/operator of JVC Communications.
-Joshua produced the Ministry's first documentary of Instruments of Jesus.
+MOFM Board /Chaplains AB Alternate: Chaplain Joshua Campe: MOFM Prod Technician/ Video & Live Events Joshua is a member of the BOD, the Ministry Video/Livestream tech, productions and founder/operator of JVC Communications.
+Joshua produced the Ministry's first documentary of Instruments of Jesus and produces the Chaplains evangelical live-stream of Faith Is Live.
 Ordained, Chaplaincy Graduate, LV.
 Metro Volunteer Program, MOFM Special Events & Production Tech.
-Gang Prevention Subcommittee Media Luncheon CERT graduate.
+Gang Prevention Subcommittee Media Luncheon videographer, CERT graduate.
 Joshua has a 15 year background in playing guitar, and an 9 yr. background in sports.
 Youth group Ministry music served in children's youth groups, sports, and community service of children's hospitals and schools.
 In his youth he served as a 3rd grade bible studies teacher 07-09, and caravan youth leader assistant with the 1st Church of The Nazarene.

 Chaplain Barry served as the AB Interim Board Chair from 6/2013-12/2013 and AB-Board Chair from 1/2014 - 1//31/2016.
 He is an Ordained NV State Licensed Minister, Academy of Religious Studies Graduate, Senior Chaplain, and is a CPT Graduate.
 He serves on the Chaplain’s Endorsing Certification board and is the Chair of the Chaplaincy Conduct Review Board.
 Barry has a minor in Theology and Philosophy from the University of Dayton.
 Barry serves as Chaplaincy Nevada Director of Administration; Vice-Chair of the Chaplain Advisory Board; Chair of the Conduct Review Board; SNV Community Gang Taskforce Human Trafficking Co-Chair; Las Vegas Coalition Against Trafficking (LVCAT) Co-founder; SNV Human Trafficking Taskforce (METRO) Education & Community Outreach Committees; Las Vegas Mayor’s Faith Initiative – Human Trafficking Co-Chair for 5 years; NV Coalition to Prevent the Commercial Sexual Exploitation of Children Prevention & Training Sub-Committees; F.R.E.E.
 International Las Vegas Representative; House of the Rising Sun Board member; Nevada State Chaplains Task Force (NSCTF) Security Co-Leader; RECAP (Rebuilding Every City Around Peace) First Responder; SNV-VOAD (So.
 NV Volunteer Organizations Active in Disaster) Board member; METRO Volunteer with over 30,000 hours of service during the last 15 years; Clark County School District Police Chaplain Liaison; Partners with Nevada Child Seekers, Seeds of Hope, Rape Crisis Center, International Church of Las Vegas (ICLV), Be-A-Voice-Now (Conquer Series), New Hope Foundation International.
 Chaplain Barry was selected by Lena Walther, World Affairs Council of Nevada, to facilitate several International Panel discussions on Human Trafficking in 2017 and 2018.
 Visitors were invited to the United States under the auspices of the Department of State's International Visitor Leadership Program.Barry served 9 years in the U. S. Army and has 30 years of experience in the securities and pension industry, where he served as both a General Securities and Financial Operations Principal.
 He served as an arbitrator for the Financial Industry Regulatory Authority for 23 years.